lmaccherone/documentdb-lumenize/README.md

 ## Install ##

+### Node.js ###

+To install use:

-`npm install -save documentdb-lumenize`
+    npm install -save documentdb-lumenize

-or
+To load the sproc to your collection:

+    {cube} = require('./sprocs/cube')
+    client.upsertStoredProcedure(collectionLink, {id: 'cube', body: cube})

+### Bower ###

-`bower install -save documentdb-lumenize`
+    bower install -save documentdb-lumenize

-Note, the bower alternative only installs the stored-procedures in `.string` form.
+Note, the bower alternative only installs the sprocs in `.string` form.
+You can upload it to your collection like this:

+    cube = require('fs').readFileSync('./sprocs/cube.string', 'utf8')
+    client.upsertStoredProcedure(collectionLink, {id: 'cube', body: cube})

+### .NET ###

+You can either fetch the cube.string file from this repository (or via bower) and put it in your project or you can load the sproc into your collection directly from GitHub as follows:

+    Uri uri = new System.Uri("https://raw.githubusercontent.com/lmaccherone/documentdb-lumenize/master/sprocs/cube.string");
+    WebClient wc = new WebClient();
+    Stream stream = wc.OpenRead(uri);
+    StreamReader sr = new StreamReader(stream);
+    string sprocString = await sr.ReadToEndAsync();
+    stream.Close();

+    sproc = await client.UpsertStoredProcedureAsync(documentCollection.SelfLink,
+        new StoredProcedure
+        {
+            Id = "cube",
+            Body = sprocString
+        });

+Keep in mind, the above code will always get the latest version from GitHub.
+If you want to test before updates are used, then you'll want to download it into your project and upsertStoredProcedure with the contents of that cube.string file.

-## Usage ##
+## Execute ##

-### Pushing the stored procedure(s) into DocumentDB and executing it ###

-There are several ways to get the stored procedure(s) into your DocumentationDB collection and execute it.

-* When using node.js, the easiest is to use documentdb-utils, but there are two ways to even do that:

-  * `require` the stored procedure and pass it in to documentdb-utils with the `storedProcedureJS` config field.

-          documentDBUtils = require('documentdb-utils')
+### Node.js ###

-          {OLAPCube} = require('lumenize')
+    {OLAPCube} = require('lumenize')   # Only if you want nicely formatted output

-          {cube} = require('./stored-procedures/cube')
+    {cube} = require('./sprocs/cube')

-          cubeConfig = <your aggregation configuration (see below)>
+    client.upsertStoredProcedure(collectionLink, {id: 'cube', body: cube}, (err, sproc) -> cubeConfig = <your aggregation configuration (see below)>
+      filterQuery = 'SELECT * FROM Facts f WHERE f.id = 1'

-          config =
+      memo = {cubeConfig, filterQuery}
-            databaseID: 'test-stored-procedure'
-            collectionID: 'testing-s3'
-            storedProcedureID: 'cube'
-            storedProcedureJS: cube
-            memo: {cubeConfig}
-            debug: false

       processResponse = (err, response) ->
         if err?
           throw new Error(JSON.stringify(err))
         console.log(response.stats)
         cube = OLAPCube.newFromSavedState(response.memo.savedCube)
-            console.log(cube.toString())
+        console.log(cube.toString())  # Outputs nice pretty table

-          documentDBUtils(config, processResponse)
+      executeStoredProcedure(sproc._self, memo, processResponse)

-  * There is a stringified version of the cube code under `stored-procedures/cube.string`.
-You can load this file into a String using `fs.readFileSync()` and send this string in to documentdb-utils with the `storedProcedureJS` config field.

-    This would basically look the same as the first example, but replace this line:

-        {cube} = require('./stored-procedures/cube')

-    With this line:

-        cube = require('fs').readFileSync('./stored-procedures/cube.string', 'utf8')
+    )

-* If you are using .NET or the REST API from some other platform, then you can load the stringified version using the file read capabilities of that platform and send it using your .NET or REST API.
-Note, that if the stored procedure hits the timeout before it's done going through all of the data specified by your filterQuery, it will return with partially aggregated results and a continuation token.
-Merely pass back in (after any specified `x-ms-retry-after-ms`) the memo object that came back in the response body as the parameter to the next call of the stored procedure.
+Note, that if the stored procedure hits the timeout before it's done going through all of the data specified by your filterQuery (or every document in the collection if no filterQuery is provided), it will return with partially aggregated results and a continuation token.
+Merely pass back in (after delay specified `x-ms-retry-after-ms`) the memo object that came back in the response body as the parameter to the next call of the stored procedure.
 It will take care of continuing right where it left off.
-When using documentdb-utils, this delay and retry logic is automatically taken care of for you among other niceties.
+When using documentdb-utils.WrappedClient.executeStoredProcedure, this delay and retry logic is automatically taken care of for you among other niceties.

+### .NET ###

+There is a fully worked out C# example in DocumentDB-Lumenize.cs found in the root of this repository.
+But the interesting bits are as follows:

+    // Create config for executing sproc.
+See below for all the myriad options that can be specified in the config string configString = @"{
+        cubeConfig: {
+            groupBy: 'state',
+            field: 'points',
+            f: 'sum'
+        },
+        filterQuery: 'SELECT * FROM c'
+    }";
+    Object cubeConfig = JsonConvert.DeserializeObject<Object>(configString);
+    dynamic result = await client.ExecuteStoredProcedureAsync<dynamic>("dbs/dev-test-database/colls/dev-test-collection/sprocs/cube", cubeConfig);
+    Console.WriteLine(result.Response);

+Note, that if the stored procedure hits the timeout before it's done going through all of the data specified by your filterQuery (or every document in the collection if no filterQuery is provided), it will return with partially aggregated results and a continuation token.
+Merely pass back in (after delay specified `x-ms-retry-after-ms`) the memo object that came back in the response body as the parameter to the next call of the stored procedure.
+It will take care of continuing right where it left off.

+## Configure ##

 ### A simple group by example ###